Privacy Policy

 3Real Estate Bidders and Interested Buyers

 The Company executes promotional and sales processes on behalf of real estate asset owners, and as a facilitator for direct property sales.
-In this context, the Company processes the following personal data:
+In this context, the Company acts as an independent Data Controller and in this capacity processes the following personal data:

 • Full Name